The great Sephardic Torah authority and Kabbalist,

 delivered their babies in the apple orchards.

 married should eat dates on this night! -- Ascent-of-Safed

 [From the author’s e-book, "TREE OF LIFE" (Sefer

-"Eitz Chayim Hee") — available from our shop site:
+"Eitz Chayim Hee") — available from our sister site: